-Final surface preparation shall also include the cleaning of all dust, debris, and concrete fines from the deck surface including vertical faces of curbs and barrier walls up to a height of 1 in.
-(25 mm) above the overlay.
-Compressed air shall be used for this operation.
-When using compressed air, the air stream must be free of oil.
-Any grease, oil, or other foreign matter that rests on or has absorbed into the concrete shall be removed completely.
+Final surface preparation shall also include the cleaning of all dust, debris, concrete fines and other foreign substances from the deck surface including vertical faces of curbs, previously placed adjacent overlays, barrier walls up to a height of 1 in.
+(25 mm) above the overlay, depressions, and beneath reinforcement bars.
+Hand-held high-pressure water blasting equipment shall be used for this operation.